 Leftovers are a great way to save money if you remember to eat them, or even remember to put them away.
 Amy Shapiro, MS, RD, and CDN and owner of Real Nutrition NYC, says one of the biggest mistake she sees people make with their leftovers is leaving them out for too long.
 “Leave leftovers out for no more than two hours at room temperature.
 Otherwise, bacteria grows, which is one of the biggest causes of foodborne Illness,” she warns.

-Other common ways to sabotage your leftover game are not labeling and dating them before putting them in the fridge (so you forget how long you’ve had them), not having a purpose for them (or a set time in mind to reheat them) so they sit in the refrigerator and spoil, and not regularly cleaning out your refrigerator, says Angela L. Murad, RDN, LD, wellness dietitian at the Mayo Clinic Healthy Living Program.
+Other common ways to sabotage your leftover game are not labeling and dating them before putting them in the fridge (so you forget how long you’ve had them), not having a purpose for them (or a set time in mind to reheat them) so they sit in the refrigerator and spoil, and not regularly cleaning out your refrigerator, says Angela L. Murad, RDN, wellness dietitian at the Mayo Clinic Healthy Living Program.

 Leftover storage tips